govuk-one-login/ipv-cri-check-hmrc-api/README.md

 `npm run test:mocked --workspace integration-tests`

 _You can omit the `--workspace` parameter if the current working directory is `integration-tests`._

+### API Gateway
+These tests run against API Gateway in AWS.
+To run these tests the following environment variables are needed:

+- STACK_NAME
+- AWS_REGION
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY
+- AWS_SESSION_TOKEN

+Temporary credentials can be found by going to the [AWS start page](https://uk-digital-identity.awsapps.com/start#/), selecting the account and clicking
+`Access Keys` and clicking the copy next to `Option 1: Set AWS environment variables` to authenticate the correct account.

+To run the tests against a stack deployed in AWS, update `env-variables.ts` file to include the `PUBLIC_API` which is the `PublicNinoCheckApi` value and `PRIVATE_API` which is the `PrivateNinoCheckApi` value.

+Then run the command:
+`npm run integration:all`

+This will run all tests in the `api-gateway` directory.

 ### MAKE